ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 Redis Vector provides a vector data type and vector similarity search capabilities, supporting approximate nearest neighbor (ANN) queries over embeddings.
 This enables AI and ML workloads such as semantic search and recommendations to run directly inside Redis.

-The key capabilities are as follows:
+The key capabilities of Redis Vector are as follows:

 * Storage of high-dimensional vectors (for example, 128–1536 dimensions) with configurable index types (HNSW, flat, and so on.).